Rsantct/pAudio/bin/paudio_slave_tools/networks/README.md

-## ensure usage of wlanX interfaces
+## Ensure usage of wlanX interfaces

 After plugging an USB WiFi dongle **`wlan1`**, the OS can use it for your domestic WiFi in next reboots, example: